DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Discussion

 \subsubsection{Automatic Software Engineering for Smart Contracts}

-In this paper, we have proposed a dataset that contains 10,016 vulnerabilities with 1,689 SWC weaknesses from 1,139 DApps.
-The scale of our dataset can be used to develop some automatic SE tools.
-For example, about 86.2\% of the DApps in our dataset are projects on Github and Gitlab.
-For each SWC weakness, we have provided the location of the vulnerable code.
-Thus, we can find related commit messages, which record code with SWC weaknesses and methods to fix them.
-The vulnerable code can be used to automatically locate/predict the weaknesses, and related fixed code in commit messages can be utilized to develop code repair technologies.
+In this paper, we have proposed a dataset that contains {\SWCNum} SWC weaknesses from {\DAppNum} DApps.
+The scale of our dataset can be used to perform some automatic software engineering research.
+For example, about 86.2\% of the DApps in our dataset are projects on Github or Gitlab.
+For each SWC weakness, we have provided the location of the vulnerable code, which can be used to automatically locate/predict weaknesses.
+In addition, the fixed code recorded within the associated Github commit in audit reports can be utilized to develop code repair technologies.
+Specifically, we will further update and complete the dataset in our future work, such as attaching the fixing commit directly in the dataset and searching for more audit reports/real-world projects.